Welcome to the essential reference for governors in the Vale Academy Trust.

 - Get your Trust email address and login details for the VLE.
 For data protection reasons, the Trust requires every governor (and trustee) to use a Trust email address for all school and Trust related email communications.
 Your clerk will ask the Trust’s ICT department to set this up for you and it will become active after you have completed the DBS process.
 The VLE is the Trust’s cloud-based intranet, and the place where you can find a calendar, past minutes, agenda and other key documents.
 Your clerk will provide you with sign-in details.

 - Add the LGB meeting and Governance Development dates to your diary.
 The VLE calendar holds the dates for the LGB meetings and the Governance Development sessions.
-Note: we run four or five Governance Development sessions each year and attendance is strongly encouraged.
+Note: we run three or four Governance Development sessions each year and attendance is strongly encouraged.
 As well as a chance to network with other governors, you’ll benefit from presentations on subjects such as safeguarding, pupil premium, school improvement and school finance.
 Subject to Covid 19 guidance, some or all meetings may be held remotely using video conferencing.

 - Connect with the Trust’s Head of Governance & Policy.
 They will provide you with a Trust-wide view of governance & policy, and take you through the Scheme of Delegated Authority (SoDA), which defines how responsibilities are assigned from the Trust’s Board to the LGB.
 You can find a copy of the SoDA on the Governance page of the Trust's website.